Latino group launches 'Run, Joaquín, Run' to get other Castro twin on the ballot

 Cornyn's campaign already is associating Castro with liberal policies and lawmakers and tagging him as a socialist.

-“Whether it’s Hurricane Harvey relief or the Green New Deal, time and again Congressman Castro has stood with Nancy Pelosi at the expense of Texans,” campaign manager John Jackson stated in an emailed comment.
+“Whether it’s Hurricane Harvey relief or the Green New Deal, time and again Congressman Castro has stood with Nancy Pelosi at the expense of Texans,” Jackson, the campaign manager, said in an email.

 The Hurricane Harvey relief criticism refers to a tax bill that included other measures and would have allowed Harvey victims to get tax break for using money for their retirement accounts without tax penalties and other provisions.
 Castro was one of four Democrats to vote against it in the House.
 The Green New Deal refers to legislation that addresses climate change through investment in clean, or green, industries.